 6. Deals that Maybe Aren’t

-And my number 1 rule of traveling?
+And my #1 rule of traveling?
 Do NOT plan to check any bags–those get even more expensive, very quickly!
 The lowest fee I’ve seen for a checked bag is $20, and the highest for just one bag that I’ve seen is $200!
 (On a “budget” airline, by the way.)
 You can go without that third (or fourth) pair of shoes if it means you save $100, and you can use that money to buy a new pair of shoes from the country you’re visiting!
 Not so sure how to pack light?
 Check out my Packing Page!